ngohuuduc/FORGE-Artifacts/README.md

 #### Benchmark Construction

 A potential use case for FORGE is to construct small-scale benchmark datasets for specific vulnerabilities from security artifacts by editing the prompts in [src/core/invoker.py](src/core/invoker.py).
-We are considering decoupling this feature in the next release and enabling the construction of task-specific workflows.

 #### Additional Options